Historic Boulder Itinerary

 In the Hotel Boulderado lobby, you'll see an ornate drinking fountain that reads, "Pure cold water from the Boulder owned Arapahoe Glacier."
 Drinking fountains like this one used to be found all over Boulder.

 After check-in, spend the evening exploring Pearl Street in historic downtown Boulder.
-Stroll along the popular pedestrian mall, lined with the city's acclaimed restaurants, bookstores, boutiques and sidewalk cafes.
+Stroll along the popular pedestrian mall, lined with the city's acclaimed restaurants, bookstores, boutiques and sidewalk coffee shops and cafes.
 Take note of the informational plaques along the mall, which highlight the area's history and show photographs of what Pearl Street looked like centuries ago.

 Day Two